rakshi96/2048-EKS/day-22/README.md

 - AWS CLI

 Components and Tools used:
-- EKS Cluster
+- EKS Cluster:AWS managed Kubernetes service that simplifies the deployment, management, and scaling of containerized applications.
-- Fargate Profile
+- Fargate Profile:
 - Ingress
 - Ingress Controller
 - IAM OIDC Provider